finos/FDC3/docs/api/spec.md

 To raise an Intent without a context, use the [`fdc3.nothing`](../context/ref/Nothing) context type.
 This type exists so that applications can explicitly declare that they support raising an intent without a context (when registering an Intent listener or in an App Directory).

-An optional context object may also be returned as output by an application hanling an intent.
+An optional context object may also be returned as a result by an application handling an intent.
 For example, an application handling a `CreateOrder` intent might return a context representing the order and including an ID, allowing the application that raised the intent to make further calls using that ID.

-An optional output context type is also supported when programmatically resolving an intent via [`findIntent`](ref/DesktopAgent#findintent) or [`findIntentByContext`](ref/DesktopAgent#findintentbycontext).
+An optional result context type is also supported when programmatically resolving an intent via [`findIntent`](ref/DesktopAgent#findintent) or [`findIntentByContext`](ref/DesktopAgent#findintentbycontext).

 #### Intent Resolution
 Raising an Intent will return a Promise-type object that will resolve/reject based on a number of factors.